AkashSinghaRoy/AkashSinghaRoy.github.io/teachingandservice.md

 Have refereed for
 1. ``Women in Numbers Europe 4 – Research Directions in Number Theory”, Springer, Association for Women in Mathematics Series.

-2. Rose--Hulman Undergraduate Mathematics Journal.
+2. Rose-Hulman Undergraduate Mathematics Journal.

 ## Current teaching and service at UGA (Fall 2024)
 1. Instructor of MATH 2250 (Calculus I) <br>